krischik/SteemRubyTutorial/Documents/Part-19.md

 ## What Will I Learn?

 This tutorial shows how to interact with the Steem and Hive blockchain as well as the Steem and Hive database using Ruby.
-When using Ruby you have three APIs available to chose: **steem-api**, **steem-mechanize** and **radiator** which differentiates in how return values and errors are handled:
+When using Ruby you have three APIs available to chose: **steem-api** and **radiator** which differentiates in how return values and errors are handled:

 * **steem-api** uses closures and exceptions and provides low level computer readable data.
 * **radiator** uses classic function return values and provides high level human readable data.